 At 6:15 a.m., it starts all over again.

-Now this may sound a bit inconsiderate and lazy on his part, but trust me this is not the case.
+Now this may sound a bit inconsiderate and lazy on his part, but trust me, this is not the case.
 He picks up our child from school, plays with her, makes dinner, helps with homework most of the time, and if I yell loud enough he actually cleans before I get home.
 It is not that I don’t appreciate him, as he was so quick to assume.
-It’s that, unlike myself, he gets to spend a lot more quality time with himself.
+It’s that, unlike me, he gets to spend a lot more quality time with himself.
 He has the time to do the things he wants to do and can stop and give himself some TLC when needed because he overly relies on Superwoman.

-As mothers, we have the overwhelming need to ensure that our children are cared for in every way possible.
+Moms do more because we have the overwhelming need to ensure that our children are cared for in every way possible.
 We want to give 110% of ourselves because we’re selfless when it comes to our little ones, even when they are not so little anymore.
 As an essential part of the workforce, we strive to excel in our careers and establish ourselves in the work place, many times going above and beyond to reach our goals.
 As wives, fiancés, or girlfriends, we want to have healthy, loving, stable relationships with our significant other.
 As caretakers, we desire to have an immaculate home, clean kitchens and made up beds (good luck with that).
 And to top it all off, we want a social life with supportive friends who will listen to us vent for hours over a couple of glasses of wine.

 We want it all, and do it all to the best of our abilities, many times neglecting ourselves in the process.
 Finding a balance between the many layers of life can be overwhelming, tricky and in all honestly brutally exhausting.
 So yes, we are Superwomen.
 Not a title meant to undermine any one else in our lives, but one made in full acknowledgment of all we do.
 The supernatural powers that come with being a mom.